 - Allow the bars to cool on a rack for 30 minutes, then cover and place in the fridge for at least 1 hour to chill.

 - Dust the bars with powdered sugar.

-- Use the parchment paper to gently lift the entire dessert from the cake pan and gently loosen the sides and bottom of the bars from the paper using a spatula.
+- Use the parchment paper to gently lift the entire dessert from the cake pan.
+Gently loosen the sides of the bars from the paper using a spatula.

 - Cut into 16 squares and serve.
 For best taste and texture, refrigerate any leftovers and eat within a week.
 For longer storage, these lemon bars can be frozen.